This post contains affiliate links for your convenience. View our full disclosure policy here.

 Let’s take a look at some numbers and facts:

 - Children from professional families enter school with a word bank of over 50 million words.

 - Children from working-class families enter school with approximately 30 million words.

 - Children from poverty enter school with a vocabulary as small as only 15 million words.

-Clearly, the average classroom is filled with a very wide gap between the lowest and the highest performing students.
+Clearly, the average class is filled with a very wide gap between the lowest and the highest performing students.
 That gap can be very intimidating to address.

 So, How is Vocabulary Developed?

-There are four types of vocabulary, and each are important and have an impact on reading success.
+There are four types of vocabulary, and each is important and has an impact on reading success.

 - listening vocabulary